 Long before I was into complementary health matters and a Hulda Clark fan, I knew a little about parasites.
 I realized how frequently fish harbor worms (often still alive long after the fish is dead).
 When I started looking for them, I became so disgusted that the only fish I would eat for a year were shrimp (the parasites are too small to see) and sushi.

 Sushi restaraunts typically use the cuts and species least likely to harbor worms (mostly coldwater fish).
-If there is a worm, the chef is trained to spot and remove it (watch one carefully sometime).
+If there is a worm or eggs, the chef is trained to spot and remove them (watch one carefully sometime).
 Warmwater fish that typically harbor parasites, like mackerel, shrimp, and eel, are usually served pickled, smoked, boiled, or otherwise cooked

 even in a sushi restaraunt.
-Add to that the wasabi which is antiparasitic and antibacterial (as is the ginger and miso), and it seemed to me a good route to prevent
+Add to that the wasabi (or horseradish) which is antiparasitic and antibacterial (as is the ginger and miso), and it seemed to me a good route to prevent

 worms.
 However, after a few stories of people becoming acutely or chronically ill from eating at sushi restaraunts, I